Call John C Parker's Google voice # today (860) 451-9793 to meet, eliminate the confusion, and discuss the steps to sign up.

 Want to sign up at 65 using the IEP?

-Good News: SS's sign up rules are now less complicated when turning 65.
-The new rules began Jan 2023 and affect when Part B's coverage is effective:
+SS's sign-up rules, as of Jan 2023, are somewhat less complicated when turning 65.
+The new rules made an improvement in when Part B's coverage is effective:

-An application for Part A & Part B can be submitted during:
+An application for Part A & Part B can be submitted in:

-● Their eligible month or in either of the last three months of their IEP.
+● Their eligible month or during either of the last three months of their IEP.
 This results in:

--> Part A being the first of their eligible month.
+-> Part A starts the first of their eligible month.

--> Part B being effective the first of the month after the date of the application.
+-> Part B, however, will start the first of the month after the date of the application.

-Note: This is the part of the sign up rules was changed so the effective date of coverage is similar to what employers use.
+Note: The rules for Part B's effective date were changed, so the effective date of coverage is similar to what employers use.

--> When talking to the SS Retirement person about getting signed up ask about he options available to pay your share of Part B's monthly cost.
+-> When talking to the SS Retirement person about getting signed up ask about the options available to pay your share of Part B's monthly cost.

 The SEP rules say individuals over 65: